 Few weeks later, Annie called Editi.
 She was in the bathroom when her phone rang, she hurried out and when she saw that the call was from her sister, she sighed and placed the phone to her ears.

-“Okay, I will tell him not to bother anymore.”
-Annie said and hung up the call.
+“Okay, I will tell him not to bother anymore,” Annie said and hung up.

-Editi smiled, her sister was taking this very seriously, and she wondered who the man who ever cheated on her was, he’d certainly hurt her so bad that she had decided not to trust anyone.
-But she was never going to mistrust her husband because of what people were saying.
+Editi smiled.
+Her sister was taking this very seriously, and she wondered who the man who ever cheated on her was.
+He’d certainly hurt her so bad that she had decided not to trust anyone.
+But she was never going to distrust her husband because of what people were saying.